Diversiam90815/Chess-Windows/README.md

 *(To be implemented)*

 ## Future Plans

-- **WinUI 3 Integration**: Develop a Windows application with a modern UI.
 - **SwiftUI Integration**: Develop a macOS application with native SwiftUI.
-- **Cross-Platform GUI**: Consider using a cross-platform GUI framework for simultaneous Windows and macOS development.
 - **Online Multiplayer**: Implement network capabilities for online play.

 ## Contributing